 Just compensation is to be determined as of a specific date, which is generally referred to as the “date of value.”
 The condemnation statues in each jurisdiction will typically address how the “date of value” is to be determined or established.

 The legal challenges that a landowner may mount against the condemning authority's condemnation action.
 In an eminent domain case typical landowner 'defenses' include assertions that: the condemning entity lacks the legal authority to condemn the property, the condemnation is not for a proper public use or purpose, there is a lack of necessity for the taking, and/or the condemnor has not negotiated in good faith for the property being taken prior to filing the condemnation action.
 The ultimate success and viability of these are other defenses that the landowner may raise against the condemnation action depends largely on the specific facts of the case and the law applicable in the jurisdiction where the case is being tried.

 The taking of sworn, out-of-court oral testimony of a witness that may be reduced to a written transcript for later use in court or for discovery purposes.
 In a condemnation case depositions are typically taken of the landowner, the appraisers, and other expert witnesses.
-For more information about a property owner's deposition, read "The Landowner's Deposition in An Eminent Domain Case" in the Featured Article section under Landowner Resources.
+For more information about a property owner's deposition, read "The Landowner's Deposition in An Eminent Domain Case" in the Featured Articles section.

 A pre-trial procedure in a condemnation case in which each party, through the rules of civil procedure, seeks to obtain evidence from the other party by means of depositions or various pleadings, such as interrogatories, requests for production of documents, and requests for admissions.